sasa1977/con_cache/README.md

 ```

 If you use ttl value of 0 the item never expires.
-In addition, unless you set `ttl_check` interval, the ttl check process will not be started, and items will never expire.

 TTL check __is not__ based on brute force table scan, and should work reasonably fast assuming the check interval is not too small.
-I generally recommend `ttl_check` to be at least 1 second, possibly more, depending on the cache size and desired ttl.
+I generally recommend `ttl_check_interval` to be at least 1 second, possibly more, depending on the cache size and desired ttl.

 ## Supervision